-It is easy to freeze up and just do nothing when you owe back taxes to the IRS, but hiding from, or doing nothing about your tax debt will not make it go away.
-In fact, ignoring the taxes you owe will only make the situation worse, since interest and penalties can really add up.
+It is easy to freeze up and just do nothing when you owe back taxes to the IRS, but hiding from or doing nothing about your tax debt will not make it go away.
+Ignoring the taxes you owe will only make the situation worse since interest and penalties can add up.
 You also risk having your paycheck garnished (the IRS does not need a court order to do this) or your bank account levied.
-The IRS can also file a Notice of Federal Tax Lien making it all but impossible to obtain financing for a car or home.
+The IRS can also file a Notice of Federal Tax Lien, making it impossible to obtain financing for a car or home.

-So instead of panicking about your tax debt and hoping the problem will go away, you need to take some proactive steps.
-Now is not the time to panic and hide - now is the time to start taking action.
+So instead of panicking about your tax debt and hoping the problem will disappear, you need to take some proactive steps.
+Now is not the time to panic and hide – now is the time to start taking action.

 Some of these steps you can do on your own if you’d like, while others will likely require the intervention of an experienced tax resolution expert.
 Here are some proactive steps you can take to get a handle on your tax debt.
 If you need help resolving your IRS tax problem, contact us here Contact Us – Free Consultation.
 We help people with IRS problems every day.

 When you owe back taxes, one of the first things you should do is make sure you owe the money.
 The IRS has made many mistakes, and the agency is far from foolproof.
 Contact the IRS or have us do an IRS transcript analysis to determine the amount the IRS claims you owe.